i-KaBoS/Makima-source/README.md

 All of this is visible in the source code for anyone to verify, and there might be other risks that havent been fully uncovered yet.

-Later on the DLL source will also be released.

 https://discord.gg/y5nhG4RnCB